apache/zeppelin/docs/development/howtocontributewebsite.md

 ## Alternative way

-You can directly edit `.md` files in `/docs/` directory at the web interface of github and make pull-request immediatly.
+You can directly edit `.md` files in `/docs/` directory at the web interface of github and make pull-request immediately.

 ## Stay involved
 Contributors should join the Zeppelin mailing lists.